Last Updated on

-This hurt my impression of Dave Ramsey because it was apparent he was not willing to restrict his endorsements at the risk of hurting his income…
+This hurt my impression of Dave Ramsey because it was apparent he was not willing to restrict his endorsements at the risk of hurting his income.

-As I talk about fiduciaries, do not be fooled into thinking that they are the end-all, be all of finance.
+As I talk about fiduciaries, do not be fooled into thinking that they are the end-all, be-all of finance.
 There are people who are fiduciaries, who are also brokers that work off commission.
 They can wear their fiduciary hat one minute, and take it off and put their standard broker hat on the next minute.

 Brokers Are NOT All Bad

 I have been giving the standard broker a hard time in this article but I want to defend those honest brokers who are out there.
-There are many brokers who are not fiduciaries, that do put the interest of their client before their own.
+There are many brokers who are not fiduciaries, that do put the interest of their clients before their own.

 Some commission-based brokers act as fiduciaries without the official title.
 The fiduciary label is just an extra layer of protection that you can use towards your choice in a financial adviser.

 Who Can You Trust?

 I would strongly recommend educating yourself as much as you can.
 All of this financial information may be extremely boring to you and I don’t expect you to be an expert.

-For your own sake, at least educate yourself in the basics of finance (by reading more of my blog) 🙂 By educating yourself, you will be able to recognize bad advice when you hear it.
+However, for your own sake, at least educate yourself on the basics of finance.
+By educating yourself, you will be able to recognize bad advice when you hear it.